 What is a Direct Consolidation Loan?

-A Direct consolidation loan allows you to combine multiple federal education loans into one loan.
+A Direct consolidation loan (or Stafford loans) allows you to combine multiple federal education loans into one loan.
 When you complete the Federal Direct Consolidation Loan Application and Promissory Note, you will confirm the loans that you want to consolidate and agree to repay the new Direct Consolidation Loan.
 Whenever the consolidation process is complete, you will have a single monthly payment on the new Direct Consolidation loan instead of multiple monthly payments on the loans you consolidated.

 What are the benefits of a Direct Consolidation Loan?